 Salaried employees are paid monthly on the first of each month.
 When payday falls on a weekend or holiday, paychecks are issued on the first business day after the first of the month.

 Your paycheck on the first of each month is for your salary earned in the previous calendar month.
-If you are eligible for overtime, shift pay, etc., these pay adjustments are paid one month in arrears.
-In other words, on Dec.
-1 you are paid for your November salary and any pay adjustments from October.
+If you are non-exempt and eligible for overtime, shift pay, etc., these pay adjustments are paid on the biweekly pay schedule.

 Academic year appointments are paid in twelve installments, Aug.
 1 through July 1.
 New faculty are paid for two-twelfths of their pay on Sept.
 1 (for the months of July and August.)